-Note: As of the disclosure date the liquidity ratios are presented on an average basis in accordance with Article 447(f)(g) CRR II.
-Prior periods were disclosed as point in time metrics.
+Note: Liquidity ratios are presented on an average basis in accordance with Article 447(f)(g) CRR II.

-Note: As of the disclosure date the leverage ratio is presented exclusive of central bank claims in accordance with the UK Leverage framework.
-For context, prior periods included central bank claims under the legacy CRR framework.
+Note: The leverage ratio is presented exclusive of central bank claims in accordance with the UK Leverage framework.

-2022 consolidated total capital ratio versus regulatory capital requirements
+2023 consolidated total capital ratio versus regulatory capital requirements

-The total capital ratio exceeds regulatory requirements (the summation of Pillar 1 capital, Pillar 2A capital, and the combined buffer requirements of 8.0%, 8.88% and 3.42% respectively).
-The Company is also subject to the PRA buffer which is set by the PRA and is not subject to disclosure.
+The total capital ratio exceeds regulatory requirements (the summation of Pillar 1 capital, Pillar 2A capital, and the combined buffer requirements of 8.0%, 8.88% and 4.45% respectively).